^

 • Hepatitis

-• The use of estrogens (oral contraceptives), thyroid drugs, heparin, imidazole derivatives
+• Use of estrogens (oral contraceptives), thyroid drugs, heparin, imidazole derivatives

-• The use of glucocorticosteroids, reserpine, sulfonamides, penicillin, potassium iodide
+• Use of glucocorticosteroids, reserpine, sulfonamides, penicillin, potassium iodide

 • Thyroid cancer